pow-carriera/hrnode-server/README.md

+# HRNode-server

 Environment variables declared in this file are automatically made available to Prisma.
 See the documentation for more detail: https://pris.ly/d/prisma-schema#accessing-environment-variables-from-the-schema

 Prisma supports the native connection string format for PostgreSQL, MySQL, SQLite, SQL Server, MongoDB and CockroachDB.
 See the documentation for all the connection string options: https://pris.ly/d/connection-strings

-# hrnode-server

-Set up PostgreSQL connection string with the .env file,
+Set up PostgreSQL connection string with the .env file, which can be seen in .env.example, along with the secret key and the host name.

-## Initiate the server with
+## Initiate the server with database migrations and client generation for Prisma.

-npm install
+- npm install

-npx prisma generate
+- npx prisma generate

-npx prisma migrate dev --name "initialize"
+- npx prisma migrate dev --name "initialize"

-## Run server dev mode
+## Run server development mode.

-npm run dev
+- npm run dev

-### Migrate the database
+### Migrate the database after changes to the schema.

-npx prisma migrate dev --name "name"
+- npx prisma migrate dev --name "name"

-### Open Prisma Studio
+### Open Prisma Studio to check for records.

-npx prisma studio
+- npx prisma studio

-# Run Prettier
+# Run Prettier and ESLint, format code and lint after.

-npm run lint
+- npm run lint